-On January 25, 2023, the Bank of Canada announced an additional increase in its Policy Interest Rate, with a hike of 0.25%, bringing the current rate to 4.5%.
+On July 12, 2023, the Bank of Canada announced an additional increase of its Policy Interest Rate with a hike of 0.25%, bringing the current rate to 5%.

 Here are the key things you should know: